 The IDB has researchers in many departments producing working papers on economic and social topics.
 Many of these documents constitute background research for the IDB’s flagship publication "Development in the Americas" prepared by the Research Department.
 In addition, the IDB finances and mentors studies conducted by other institutions in order to build knowledge and research capacity.
 All IDB working papers are peer reviewed and meet high editorial standards.

-2021 LATIN AMERICAN AND CARIBBEAN MACROECONOMIC REPORT: Opportunities for Stronger and Sustainable Postpandemic Growth
+2023 LATIN AMERICAN AND CARIBBEAN MACROECONOMIC REPORT: Preparing the Macroeconomic Terrain for Renewed Growth

 LATEST BLOG POSTS

-The post Tracking the Health of Democracies During the Pandemic appeared first on Ideas Matter.
+The post Climate Change, Migration and the Urban Housing and Labor Markets appeared first on Ideas Matter.